10 May 2010 Iraq attacks: Attacks

-There were at least twenty attacks, of which the worst, by death toll, was a series of three to four suicide car bombs at the 'State Company for Textile Industries' in Al Hillah in central Iraq, approximately 100 km from the capital, Baghdad.
+There were at least twenty attacks, of which the worst, by death toll, was a series of three or four suicide car bombs at the 'State Company for Textile Industries' in Al Hillah in central Iraq, approximately 100 km from the capital, Baghdad.
 The first two bombs were in quick succession at about 1:30 pm (10:30 UTC), followed minutes later by a third.
 A fourth car bomb targeted the crowd and emergency services at the scene, according to police Captain Ali al-Shimmari.
 The bombs killed a total of 45 people, leaving 140 wounded.

 Fallujah, which had previously seen intense battles between insurgents and American troops was targeted with at least two deaths resulting from bomb blasts.
 There were also attacks in Iskandariya, Mosul, Samarra and Al Tarmia (Tarmiyah).

 There were multiple shootings across the country, particularly at checkpoints in Baghdad.
 According to officials, as Baghdad's nightly curfew lifted at 05:00 local time, gunmen disguised as municipal street cleaners attacked 10 police and army checkpoints across the city, killing as many as 9 soldiers and officers, and wounding 24.

 Responsibility

-While no organization claimed responsibility, Iraqi authorities blamed Al-Qaeda in Iraq for the attacks, which came shortly after U.S. and Iraqi forces killed two high-ranking members of Al-Qaeda in Iraq.
+While no organization claimed responsibility, Iraqi officials alleged that Islamic State of Iraq (ISI) group carried out the attacks in retaliation against the killing of ISI's two high-ranking leaders of U.S. and Iraqi forces.